sisl/CCAS.jl/README.md

 Dependencies:

 * Libcas distribution
-* Boost C++ Libraries  >1.46.0
-* Boost::Extensions (Put the Extensions folder inside your Boost folder alongside the other component folders, see Downloads section)
 * Visual Studio 2013 redistributable for Windows dll (Windows only)

 1. Clone CCAS package into your Julia packages folder.